openTdataCH/ojp-tests-public/README.md

 Make meaningful names for the file containing the testcase

 ## Remarks
-The term active system is a server which integrates several passive system, which is referenced in the OJP specification as a distributed OJP router.
+The term active system is a server which integrates several passive systems, which is referenced in the OJP specification as a distributed OJP router.

 We have test cases for OJP 2.0.
 In https://github.com/openTdataCH/ojp-soapui-tests/tree/main/ojp2-req-res-examples there is a pyhton program, that:
 * downloads the develop branch of
-See also our API-Explorer: https://opentdatach.github.io/api-explorer2
+See also our API-Explorer: https://opentdatach.github.io/api-explorer/

 # Automated Request/Response tests